immortaltofu3-prog/immortal-tofu-designs/README.md

 ## Purpose

-This project was built as a personal portfolio and code sample to demonstrate my progress in front-end layout, UI styling, responsive design, and clean HTML/CSS structure.
+This project was built as a personal portfolio and code sample to demonstrate front-end layout, UI styling, responsive design, and clean HTML/CSS structure.

 ## Contact